ERMETE-Lab/ROSE-pyforce/docs/tutorials.rst

 *Coming Soon: multiphysics (neutronics+thermal-hydraulics) with dolfinx and OpenFOAM.*

-Each tutorial requires a dataset to be generated: the notebooks generating the dataset are available in the tutorials, alternatevely the data can be download from `Zenodo <https://doi.org/10.5281/zenodo.11483677>`_.
+Each tutorial requires a dataset to be generated: the notebooks generating the dataset are available in the tutorials, alternatively the data can be download from `Zenodo <https://doi.org/10.5281/zenodo.11483677>`_.

 .. toctree::
     :maxdepth: 1